Elisha Wiesel

-Shlomo Elisha Wiesel (born June 6, 1972) is an American businessman, hedge fund manager, social activist, and philanthropist.
+Shlomo Elisha Wiesel (born June 6, 1972) is an American businessman and philianthropist.
 He is the only child of Holocaust survivor and Nobel Peace Prize recipient, Elie Wiesel.
 Wiesel worked for Goldman Sachs for 25 years, until 2019.

-He co-runs the Niche Plus multi-manager hedge fund, the first fund of ClearAlpha Technologies, where he is a founding partner and the chief risk officer.
-He is also the chairman of Israeli fintech start-up entrio, and is on the board of directors of FactSet.
-Additionally, he is chairman of the board of the Elie Wiesel Foundation for Humanity, which he is seeking to "reboot."
+Afterwards, he worked as a hedge fund manager and is currently the chairman of the board of the Elie Wiesel Foundation for Humanity.

 Early life and education

 Shlomo Elisha Wiesel was born in 1972.